hexbatch/apple-core/README.md

 This repo is meant to contain api definitions for the gokabam project.
 This includes high level overviews and docs.
 The implementation of the code can be in different repos.

-Many concepts in here has seen several abandoned previous versions.
+Many concepts in here have seen several abandoned previous versions.
 This project version is named apple core: because it's been eaten at for a while, but has a lot of great seeds that can turn into valuable orchards later.